ouluntietoteekkarit/ilmo/README.md

 ### Form HTML template
 The forms require an HTML template to be displayed in the browser.
 Each template must extend form.html.
-Importing macros.html is also adviced by not necessary. macros.html contains a set of utility macros. form.html has four blocks which can be overridden in the template to alter their contents.
-These are extra_styles, extra_js, event_info and registration_form.
+Importing macros.html is also adviced by not necessary. macros.html contains a set of utility macros. form.html has five blocks which can be overridden in the template to alter their contents.
+These are extra_styles, extra_js, event_info, registration_form and participant_list.
 For a minimal form, only event_info needs to be overridden. event_info must contain the event information. registration_form is used to render the _Form classe's fields. extra_styles allows adding CSS styles to the form, such as background images.
 The contents of this block must include the style tags. extra_js allows adding JavaScript to the form.
 This block must include the script tags.
-Multiple script tags may be used.
+Multiple script tags may be used. participant_list should be overridden when its contents should be different from a list of names.
+Excluding participant_list does not prevent it from being redered.
+If the form does not ask for name publishing consent at all, the participant list will not be rendered.
+Utility macros to render the list can be found in macros.html.